We are still here and as busy as always supporting young people who need our help.

-Although restrictions are easing we will be continuing to take a cautious approach to service delivery in the coming months.
-As always we will be keeping up-to-date with the latest guidance and recommendations, encouraging people of all ages to accept the vaccination and within the centre maintaining social distancing, keeping up with cleaning programme and recommending people wear masks where it is prudent to do so.
+Although restrictions are easing we will be continuing to take a cautious approach to service delivery in the coming months and continuing to keep up-to-date with the latest guidance and recommendations.

-We are now delivering some face to face learning and mental health support sessions in the centre and in school – just a bit more spread out.
-Our young parents’ groups are getting back to normal and we continue to be available by phone, email, Zoom and other online systems for those we can’t meet in person.
+We are now delivering face-to-face learning and mental health support sessions in the centre and in school – just a bit more spread out.
+Our young parents’ groups are back to normal and we continue to be available by phone, email, Zoom and other online systems for those we can’t meet in person.

 From 6th September 2021

-Sherborne Centre & Offices – In an attempt to avoid ‘overloading’ the building with people staff will continue to work flexibly from home with Thursday being the prime ‘staff day’ in the centre for meetings etc. The main telephone system will be operational again from the 6th (01935 814496) – mobiles will still be used.
+Sherborne Centre & Offices – Staff are continuing to work flexibly from home with Thursday being the prime ‘staff day’ in the centre for meetings etc. The main telephone system is operational again (01935 814496) – mobiles will still be used.

-Mental health and wellbeing – This will continue to be provided in schools, from the Rendezvous centre in Sherborne and also by telephone or online where that is preferred.
-The Discovery Project targeting young people with anxiety will run on Thursday afternoons by appointment.
+Mental health and wellbeing – This is taking place in school, in the Rendezvous centre in Sherborne and also by telephone or online where that is preferred.
+The Discovery Project targeting young people with anxiety is running on Thursday afternoons by appointment.

 Learning – Learning sessions will be taking place in the centre in Sherborne and in Yeovil.
 We are mindful of the poor ventilation in our Sherborne building and so learning sessions will be spread throughout the day by appointment (Monday, Wednesday, Friday).
 Sessions in Yeovil will continue to take place on Tuesday, in the Samaritans building – please note the venue change.

 Young Parents – Groups are back to normal!
 The groups are running in Sherborne (Cheap Street Church Hall – Wednesdays 12.30 – 2.30) and Gillingham (Gillingham Youth Centre – Thursdays 10.00 – 12.00).
 Home visits are now possible for those with health visitor referrals.
 Telephone and online support is available where preferred.

 Outreach – Gillingham and Shaftesbury programmes will continue to run on Thursdays.
-Sherborne outreach programme will draw to a close in mid-September.
+Sherborne outreach sessions will draw to a close in mid-September.

-Bekah’s Kitchen – The Friday afternoon cooking session is being revived by Bekah and Josh.
-It will run as a targeted six-week project for those under 18 (or still in sixth form college) with participation by invitation only.
+Bekah’s Kitchen – The Friday afternoon cooking session has restarted run by Bekah and Josh as a targeted six-week project for those under 18 (or still in sixth form college).
+Participation is by invitation-only.

 Our lockdown achievements: April – December 2020